Castlerea Prison

-Castlerea Prison (Príosún an Chaisleáin Riabhach) is a closed category, medium security prison in Castlerea, County Roscommon, Ireland.
+Castlerea Prison (Príosún an Chaisleáin Riabhach) is a closed category, medium-security prison in Castlerea, County Roscommon, Ireland.
 It houses men over 17 years of age.
 As of 2022, it had a bed capacity of 340 and the daily average number of resident inmates was 320.

 History

 Castlerea was established as part of the system of district mental hospitals in 1939.
+It was renamed St. Patrick's Hospital during the 1960s.
 Operating intermittently as a tuberculosis sanitorium, it continued to function as a hospital until 1994 when it was closed.
-It was renamed St. Patrick's Hospital during the 1960s.
-From 1996 it opened as a prison accepting a small intake of inmates that year.
+From 1996 it opened as a prison, accepting a small intake of inmates that year.
 Construction work on the main cell blocks of the prison was completed in 1998.